-We can have love to our enemies when we realize that the people that hurt us are themselves captives and prisoners of the devil.
+A person can have love towards his enemies when he realizes that the people that hurt him are themselves captives and prisoners of the devil.
 And these individuals will be eternally lost and miss out on God’s amazing free gift of eternal life if they don’t repent.
-This will help us have compassion over them.
-The people that have God have everything but those that don’t have God need our love and prayers.
+Their lost state, will lead the believer to have compassion over them.
+A Christian who has God has everything but those that don’t have God need the Christian’s love and prayers.

 That’s how Jesus loved people.
 And His infinite compassion made Him pray even for those that crucified Him saying, “Father, forgive them, for they do not know what they are doing” (Luke 23:34).
 This prayer includes all sinners to the end of time, for all are guilty of the blood of Jesus and need His salvation.

-It is God who gives us the ability to love our enemies by pouring His love into our hearts.
-Once we make the decision to love, God performs the miracle.
+It is God who gives the believer the ability to love his enemies by pouring His divine love into his heart.
+Once the believer makes the decision to love his enemies, God performs the miracle.
 “God’s love has been poured out into our hearts through the Holy Spirit” (Romans 5:5).
 Through this gift, the Christian can do what was previously impossible to do – love his enemies.
 “With man this is impossible, but with God all things are possible” (Matthew 19:26) that is, for the person who is willing to allow God to control his mind (Philippians 4:13).

 Check out our Bible Answers page for more information on a variety of topics.